Public, private, and nonprofit organizations partner with our students to address real‑world challenges.

 Project proposals

 Let us know about your project idea and organization by submitting a project proposal.
-We are now accepting applications for capstone projects.
-The deadline to submit is October 24, 2025.
+We are now accepting applications for cost-benefit analysis and public policy workshop projects.
+The deadline to submit is May 15, 2026.

 Selection and timeline